adasMatt/newTwogeK8sEKS/readme.md

 ```

 ### See also
-- variousStruggles.md if you want to see me complain a lot and display much confusion about k8s, minikube, and docker desktop
+- [variousStruggles.md](https://github.com/adasMatt/newTwogeK8sEKS/blob/master/.theseAreNotWorkingNoIdeaWhyHowAnnoying/variousStruggles.md) if you want to see a cluster truck and me complaining and displaying some confusion about k8s, minikube, and docker desktop, or my early lack of understanding of those subjects.
-- also see a short explanation for the cause of the terminal output of some errors in kubectlLogsForPod.txt and sometingDiffAtLeastIGuess.txt
+- also see a short explanation for the cause of the terminal output of some errors in [kubectlLogsForPod.txt](https://github.com/adasMatt/newTwogeK8sEKS/blob/master/.theseAreNotWorkingNoIdeaWhyHowAnnoying/kubectlLogsForPod.txt) and [sometingDiffAtLeastIGuess.txt](https://github.com/adasMatt/newTwogeK8sEKS/blob/master/.theseAreNotWorkingNoIdeaWhyHowAnnoying/somethingDiffAtLeastIGuess.txt)